Payback Period Calculator

 What is the Payback Period Calculator doing with my numbers?

-In plain language: The calculator divides initial cost by annual cash flow, then compares total horizon cash flow with the initial cost.
+In plain language: Simple payback = initial cost / annual cash flow.
+Net after horizon = annual cash flow x horizon years - initial cost.
 If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.

 What does this estimate leave out?

-Simple payback ignores discount rates, financing, taxes, inflation, risk, maintenance, and cash-flow timing inside the year.
+Simple payback is a quick screen.
+It ignores discount rates, uneven cash flows, financing, taxes, resale value, maintenance timing, risk, and cash earned after the payback date.
 Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.

 Does the site save my finance inputs?